Karnataka bars entry of people from Maharashtra, Gujarat, Kerala, Tamil Nadu till 31 May; total lockdown on Sundays

-Karnataka bars entry of people from Maharashtra, Gujarat, Kerala, Tamil Nadu till 31 May; total lock
+Karnataka bars entry of people from Maharashtra, Gujarat, Kerala, Tamil Nadu till 31 May

 Bengaluru, May 18: Karnataka has announced major relaxations across the state by allowing train, bus and taxi services to resume from tomorrow.